-All of our 4th grade campers recently received a special envelope in the mail from GAC.
-As part of the National Park Foundation’s Open OutDoors for Kids program, the White House and the Federal Land Management agencies partnered together to launch the Every Kid in a Park initiative.
+All of our 4th grade campers will receive a special envelope in the mail from GAC this month.
+As part of the National Park Foundation’s Open OutDoors for Kids program, the White House and Federal Land Management agencies partnered together to launch the Every Kid in a Park initiative.

 Did you know that Gold Arrow Camp is located near three great National Parks?
 Any camp family planning to drop off or pick up campers from camp this summer can plan a detour through one of these stunning national treasures.

 We hope you’ll make it a priority for your family to enjoy the outdoors together!

 Learn more about Yosemite National Park, Sequoia National Park, and Kings Canyon National Park.

 The Outdoor Leadership Course is a two-week program for young people interested in developing outdoor leadership skills.
 Trained leaders guide OLC participants on a challenging, six-day, 30-mile backpacking trip into the High Sierras.
 Throughout the session, campers develop backcountry navigational and survival skills, practice wilderness first aid skills, and participate in GAC activities.

 The purpose of the OLC is to challenge teens to learn and grow in self-awareness, develop maturity, and discover the value of community and working with others to solve problems and accomplish shared objectives.

 There’s no shortage of people who believe teens leaving high school need to be taught more skills than reading, writing and basic math to be successful, thriving adults.
 What are those skills, though, and how do we incorporate this kind of learning into busy schedules and short attention spans?
 The OLC was designed to equip and empower campers to learn and practice hard skills that lead to the development of five specific life skills: Leadership, Independence, Communication Skills, Resilience, and Responsibility.